jhcotton/jsonresume-theme-macchiato/README.md

 Macchiato it's a [JSON Resume](https://jsonresume.org/) theme based on [Theme Boilerplate](https://github.com/jsonresume/jsonresume-theme-boilerplate) and [Caffeine Theme](https://github.com/kelyvin/jsonresume-theme-caffeine).

+## Changes from Forked Theme Repo
+- Using endDate as the only display date
+- Formatting dates with only years given
+- Adding highlights to Education section

 ## Why?

 I wanted to build my own resume theme, so I decided to start from a theme I like a lot and tring to make it a bit more personal.